maronl/credits-coins/README.md

 - implement DB structure to store resource bought by users ... probably id, user_id, post_id, date, credits
 - implement the functions to check if an user has bought a post
 - implement the functions to store post bought by an user

+- create filter for the_content() to show content only if user bought the post with credits

 before 12/09/2014
 - not tracked down